nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/http_system_messaging.rst

  If the use of this function is unavoidable, refer to :ref:`http_system_messaging-change_fw_header` and handle by adding the implementation in the project.

-The assumed execution control platform differs for HTTP messaging depending on the type of send and receive.
+The assumed runtime platform differs for HTTP messaging depending on the type of send and receive.

 .. list-table::
    :header-rows: 1